Image

 Acoustic panels and suspended ceilings in both schools optimise the learning environment.

-Delivering in nine weeks
+Delivering Phase 1 in nine weeks

 Meeting tight project timelines was critical so that children with Special Educational Needs and Disabilities could start school in September and receive their education within the Liverpool area.
 Starting on July 3rd, the classrooms and internal work needed to be completed within nine weeks.
 Despite the challenge, the team successfully kept the project on schedule, ensuring the children could begin the new year in their refurbished schools.
-We completed the external works of phase 1 in December 2023, with phase 2 following in 2024.
+We completed the external works of Phase 1 in December 2023, with Phase 2 following in 2024.

 The final phase of this project was completed in September 2025, with Robertson working closely with end users, Liverpool City Council and project management consultant AtkinsRéalis to create the new, high-quality learning environments.